Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/patching.md

 Table operations are a clean and short way to write edits.
 By default, all table operations will contain these fields:
 - `type` The type of operation (see Operation Types below)
 - `skipOnFail` (optional) If true, Hammerstone will move onto the next operation instead of failing the whole patch if the operation fails
-- `condition` (optional) A function which receives the fileContent as a parameter and returns a boolean indicating if this operation should be run or not
+- `condition` (optional) A function which receives the fileContent and the context as a parameter and returns a boolean indicating if this operation should be run or not

 The rest of the fields will depend on the operation `type`.